 Happiness is generally thought to represent a sense of well-being or having a purpose in life and a sense of being loved and needed.
-Life satisfaction may be very different when living in a poor country where expectations are modest compared to living in a first-world country where expectations are much greater.
+However, life satisfaction may differ when living in a developing country where expectations are modest compared to living in a first-world country where expectations are much greater.

-Research seems to indicate that the representative “happy person” is a young, healthy, well-educated, well paid, optimistic and extroverted individual.
+Research indicates that the representative “happy person” is a young, healthy, well-educated, well-paid, optimistic, and extroverted individual.
 The happiest of these also tended to be religious, married, with high self-esteem and job morale with modest aspirations.

-Research indicates that your gender or level of intelligence does not enter into the equation of happiness as both measures are approximately equal among happy people.
+Research indicates that your gender or level of intelligence does not enter the happiness equation as both measures are approximately equal among happy people.

 Religion and Happiness

-The Pew Research Center performed a study to evaluate the relationship between religion and happiness as defined by an individual.
+The Pew Research Center performed a study to evaluate the relationship between religion and happiness defined by an individual.
 They found that worldwide, more than 80 percent of people identify with a religious group.
-They determined that there are 5.8 billion religiously affiliated adults and children throughout the world representing about 84% of the world’s population.
+In addition, they determined that there are 5.8 billion religiously affiliated adults and children throughout the world, representing about 84% of the world’s population.